 McConnell Springs is the birthplace of Lexington and is a wonderful hidden gem.
 We have a 26-acre historic and natural city park right under our noses!

 McConnell Springs is located just inside New Circle off Old Frankfort Pike.
-You turn on Rebmann Lane and follow the signs that weave through industrial lots before stumbling upon the visitor’s center and picnic area.
+You turn on Rebmann Lane and follow the signs that weave through industrial lots before entering the parking lot beside the visitor’s center and picnic area.

 In June 1775, William McConnell and his fellow frontier explorers camped at a natural spring in the wilderness of the Virginia territory known as Kentucky.
 Word came from nearby Fort Boonesboro that the first battle of the American Revolution had been fought in Lexington, Massachusetts.
 In honor of the battle, the group named their future settlement “Lexington”.